- The Washington Times - Thursday, January 29, 2026

 Mr. Homan said one officer can take custody of a target in the safe confines of a jail, but to arrest in the community means a team of 15 agents to cover all contingencies and now, given the violent protests, the need for a security team to protect those officers.

 Some 3,000 ICE and CBP personnel are in Minnesota.
-It’s the largest since-state operation in Homeland Security’s history.
+It’s the largest single-state operation in Homeland Security’s history.

 It’s also produced some seriously tense moments, with protesters using encrypted messaging apps to orchestrate their own movements, tracking and confronting the federal officers.

-Earlier this month, Renee Good was shot and killed in a confrontation where she partially blocked a roadway, ignored orders to get out of her SUV, then lurched the vehicle toward an ICE officer who’d been videoing her from in front of the SUV.
+Earlier this month, an ICE officer shot and killed Renee Good in a confrontation.
+She partially blocked a roadway, ignored orders to get out of her SUV, then lurched the vehicle toward an ICE officer who had been videoing her from in front of the SUV.

 The agent drew his gun and fired as the vehicle struck him.